hyrtx/NORTH/README.md

 - **Support for Decision-Making**: Provide concrete data to support management and operational decisions.

 ## Data Understanding
+This stage involves getting to know the data, such as the tables and column names, primary and foreign keys, relationships between tables and the data types in each table.

 ### Dataset Description
 The **Northwind Traders database** is a sample dataset simulating the operations of a food import and export company.
 The database covers various operational and commercial aspects of the company, including: